shogo-code/--resnet50-/README.md

 `pip install -r requirements.txt`

 ## Achievement
-By replacing the process from the beginning to the middle of recognition learning with resnet-50, we have reduced the GPU usage rate for the entire learning to less than 12GB.
+By replacing the processing from the start to the middle of recognition training with resnet-50, we reduced the GPU usage rate for the entire training to less than 12GB.
+As a result of the benchmark, I finished learning in a total of just under 6 minutes.

 ## Preparation
 put two training folders in same directory.
 At least 10 images.